THE TOUR BELOW TAKES YOU TO THE FAMOUS

 a Bailey bridge and a replica of a Horsa glider.

 In a small shed are original pieces of a Horsa on show.
-The museum is

 For more pictures on the battle around Pegasus Bridge